cs480x-22c/reflections/week7.md

 Something I am not a fan of is the possibility of misleading people with bad scales.
 For example, for nuclear bombs, 1 symbol could indicate 500 bombs.
 If the two countries were off by only a couple additional weapons, or by 500, it would be shown with just 1 symbol.
 This can definitely be misleading.

 I appreciate that this visualization includes sources and authors as well.
-However, based on a comment, this is not just NATO military forces, it's also the combined military force of all NATO countries.
+However, based on a comment, this is not just NATO military forces.
+This has also the combined military force of all NATO countries.
 This is of course different, and it's not mentioned in the poster.

 ![NATO vs Russia military](img/nato-russia.png)